AdobeDocs/commerce-admin.en/help/merchandising-promotions/google-tag-manager.md

 1. Enter a title and description, then click **[!UICONTROL Save]**.

-1. Select one of the following actions to import the file:
+1. To import the file, select one of the following actions:

     - The **[!UICONTROL Overwrite]** option should be selected for a new container.